NumaHOP/Documentation/src/install/post_install.md

 - Bibliographic Records mappings
 - Automatic Controls settings

-## Library
+## Adding a Library

 For each libraries declared create a library through the interface.
 Then you need to edit the libraries inside the database to make the column `identifier` match the names declared inside the yaml files.
+If the library you created isn't defined in the yaml file you need to edit the yaml file and add an identifer to it and restart numahop.

 ```SQL
 -- Print all the libraries you declared through the interface.